BassT23/Proxmox/README.md

 user=basst
 ```

-The current `target-inventory.sh` only validates and reads this optional
-inventory; it does not execute SSH, QGA, or updates yet.
-An absent or empty
+External Debian, Ubuntu, and Raspberry Pi OS style apt-based systems can be
+checked and updated over SSH.
+The operating system and package manager are
+detected from `/etc/os-release`; do not add `os` or `updater` fields to the
+inventory.
+SSH key authentication is required, using either root or a user
+with passwordless `sudo`.
+No Ultimate Updater agent is installed on the
-`targets.conf` therefore leaves the existing Proxmox workflow unchanged.
+remote system.
+An absent or empty `targets.conf` leaves the existing Proxmox
+workflow unchanged.
+External targets do not receive Proxmox vzdump backups or
+snapshots.

 Internally, the current Proxmox paths use small shared transport wrappers for
 local, LXC (`pct`), and SSH execution.
 QEMU Guest Agent execution keeps its